 The 3D Warehouse main page includes navigation tools and features, called out in the following figure.
 These tools and features help you start exploring 3D Warehouse right away:

 Search box: Type a search term in the Search box and press Enter.
-3D Warehouse shows you models with a title, description, or tags that match your search term.
-Click the down arrow in the Search box to specify whether you want to search for models or collections or do an advanced search.
+3D Warehouse shows you models with a title, description, or hashtags that match your search term.
 See Searching for and Downloading Models for details.

 Featured models: Featured models highlight popular and well-designed models from skilled 3D modelers.